teymour-aldridge/techy/README.md

 ## The concept

-In the content driven web site (like a blog for example) the writing should be really easy.
-Markdown language gives us the simplicity which we need.
-However, sometimes converting *.md* files to *.html* files is not enough.
-Techy is an instrument which uses Markdown as a base but also makes your pages programmable.
+In a content driven web site (like a blog for example) writing should be really easy.
+Markdown language gives us the simplicity we need.
+Sometimes, however, converting *.md* files to *.html* files is not enough.
+Techy allows you to write all your content in markdown, and then enhance it using templates.
 For example:

 	<% set('name', 'Big Joe') %>